-Our school is a successful all ability 11-18 comprehensive and we achieve consistently strong examination results.
-GCSE results are consistently above national averages.
+Our school is a successful all ability 11-18 comprehensive and provide a broad and balanced curriculum with excellent enrichment opportunities.
+Our GCSE results have been consistently above national averages.

 At Advanced Level the number of students achieving top grades and going onto Russell Group universities is consistently above the national average.
-This is due to the small class sizes, excellent teaching and one to one help and guidance our sixth formers receive.
+This is due to excellent teaching and one to one help and guidance our sixth formers receive.